 - A lot of plans have modem and postage costs

-This is a bit of a slap in the face, and naturally you can expect to pay a higher upfront fee by opting for the non-contract route.
-You also won’t get unlimited data – just massive 4000GB for the dearest plans, but we suspect that’s plenty of data for most people anyway.
+The hefty set-up fees can be a bit of a slap in the face, and naturally you can expect to pay a higher upfront fee by opting for the non-contract route.
+You also won’t get unlimited data – just massive 3000GB for the dearest plans, but we suspect that’s plenty of data for most people anyway.
 Also keep an eye out for entertainment bundles such as:

 - Telstra TV for your one-stop streaming destination

 - Foxtel for premium entertainment and sports channels.
 Foxtel Entertainment bundles come as standard on plans $120 or over

 Take a look at some of the plans below: